Chris' News & Dates

 A new Funi album - Bára and I have started work on making a new album of Icelandic songs.
 We have been casting our net wide and collecting together songs and rímur extracts that are very little, if at all, known and Bára has also been writing new tunes for some of the texts.
 This process of discovering and then arranging hidden riches is one of the things that I love about working with traditional music, whether it's from England or Iceland.

 We are adding a new dimension to this album project.
 As well as our usual song arrangements, with langspil, Íslensk fiðla, kantele and harmony vocals, we are working with our friend Buzby Birchall of Hidden Sounds to make special recordings in the Icelandic landscape.
-Over this summer we have made many hours of recordings in locations connected with the songs, so the sounds of the earth, water and air that the songs first sprung from will be present, like veins of minerals through rock, throughout the album.
+Over this summer we have made many hours of recordings in locations connected with the songs, so the sounds of the earth, water and air that the songs first sprung from will be embedded throughout the album, like veins of minerals through rock.

 BBC Folk Awards nomination 2018